 When to refinance your mortgage

 Now that you have a better idea of how often you can refinance your mortgage, let’s take a closer look at the reasons for refinancing.

 Benefit from a lower rate

-Let’s say you closed on your home at the end of 2018 and settled for a 4.75% interest rate.
-Fast forward to the final days of 2019 and you see that rates are nearly a percentage point lower.
+Let’s say you closed on your home in the summer of 2019 and settled for a 4% interest rate.
+Fast forward one year later and you see that rates are more than a percentage point lower.
 Even though you’ve only been in your home for a year, you may want to consider a refinance.

 Imagine saving hundreds each month simply by refinancing your mortgage.
 You can use the extra funds to pay down high-interest debt, build up a savings account, or cover the costs of a future home improvement project.
 Believe it or not, lowering your rate by a fraction of a percentage could provide much-needed financial relief.

 Think back to the day you closed on your home.
 If you put less than 20% down on a conventional loan, you were required to buy private mortgage insurance.
 PMI serves as protection for your lender in the event that you default on your mortgage.

 It’s possible to get rid of PMI for good once you reach 20% equity in your home.
 Between a lower rate and no mortgage insurance, your monthly savings will be even greater.
 You may also see what it takes to switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.

 Maybe you don’t want a mortgage for another 20 or 25 years.
 A 15-year mortgage makes a great option for those wanting to pay off their home as quickly as possible.
 Refinancing into a shorter term allows you to put more of your mortgage payment toward the principal and less toward interest.